Dodowingster/Project-Paleo-Maiden/world building/lore.md

 ### Family Clades

 Beyond direct lineage, Maidens are categorized into broader **Family Clades** based on shared paleontological ancestry.
 These groupings, like the **Abelisauridae** or **Dromaeosauridae**, are not based on immediate family ties but on deep, instinctual connections.
 This shared ancestry can foster camaraderie or, just as often, intense rivalries between different branches of the same ancient family tree.
-The broadest of these divisions are the two great orders: the **Ornithischian** and **Saurischian** clades, which form the foundational divide in Paleo Maiden society.
+The broadest of these divisions are the two great orders—the **Saurischian** and **Ornithischian** clades—which represent the two primary lineages descending directly from the legendary progenitors, **Sauris** and **Ornith**.
+This ancestral split is the ultimate source of the foundational divide in Paleo Maiden society.
 ```
 Dinosauria/
 ├── Saurischian_Clans/